titedog/gw-mapmaking-help/gloomwood_cheats.md

 spawn ai_fishdog
 ```

-However, `one` fishdog is boring.. why not have 20?
+However, one fishdog is boring.. why not have 20?
 Well, to spawn `20 fishdogs`, type and run this command:

 ```
 spawn ai_fishdog 20
 ```

-Now, following that logic, if we wanted to spawn an `armored huntsman` with a `rifle`, we would run the following:
+Now, following that logic, if we wanted to spawn an armored huntsman with a rifle, we would run the following:
 ```
 spawn ai_huntsman_armored_rifle
 ```